Xceptance/xlt-documentation/content/en/load-testing/Manual/060-test-development.md

 weight: 60

 description: >
-    XLT supports the local development and execution of test scenarios for faster development and debugging.
+    XLT supports local development and execution of test scenarios for faster development and debugging
 ---

 ## Test Development Essentials